byuvraj/emmissionAPI/README.md

 # emmissionAPI

-## Demonstration of use of emmissionAPI and the Promise functionality.
+## Demonstration of use of emmissionAPI and the Promise functionality provided by JavaScript.

 This website lets you know about the carbonmonoxide and nitrogen oxide emmision of the cities mentioned
 # You can use it as template and not final project